 - Control parameters are fully automatable

-- Settings panel which contains multiple presets to help users get a starting point
+- Settings panel which contains multiple presets to help you get a starting point

 KiloHearts Ring Mod is compatible with Windows 7 or higher for PC and OS X 10.10 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports 64-bit systems only.

 KiloHearts provides you with everything you need to generate ring modulation.
 Its simple design and straightforward control knobs enable faster workflows and higher efficiency.
-However, its simplicity is also its downside since it is compromised in terms of versatility and controllability, limiting the range of sounds that can be generated.
+However, its simplicity is also its downside since it is compromised in terms of versatility and controllability, limiting the range of sounds that it can generate.

-Stagecraft RingMod is a lightweight, easy to use ring modulation plugin that offers a surprisingly decent amount of control to the users.
+Stagecraft RingMod is a lightweight, easy-to-use ring modulation plugin that offers you a surprisingly decent amount of control.